 - 1. Collection, laboratory testing and analysis of viruses to ensure their control and eradication - 2.
 Pre-positioning of seeds and other agro inputs in strategic points so that stocks are readily available to replace damage caused by natural calamities. - 3.
-Rapid assessment of damage to soil, crop, plantation, irrigation systems, drainage, embankment, other water bodies and storage

-4. Establishment of public information centers with appropriate and modern means of communication, to assist farmers in providing information regarding insurance, compensation, repair of agro equipments and restarting of agricultural activities at the earliest.
+Rapid assessment of damage to soil, crop, plantation, irrigation systems, drainage, embankment, other water bodies and storage facilities and the requirements to salvage, replant, or to compensate and report the same for ensuring early supply of seeds and other agro inputs necessary for reinitiating agricultural activities where crops have been damaged. - 4.
+Establishment of public information centers with appropriate and modern means of communication, to assist farmers in providing information regarding insurance, compensation, repair of agro equipments and restarting of agricultural activities at the earliest.